 Designing & Permits

 Development permit approvals must be obtained for new construction, renovations, businesses, and changes of use to existing buildings.
 You are required to have a valid development permit before you can apply for a building permit to construct the building or structure, or to apply for a business licence.
-All development permit applications must meet the zoning regulations of the property, such as land use, lot dimensions, lot area, etc. You are encouraged submit your applications in person, where city staff can ensure that your submission is complete.
-BizPaL is an easy tool to determine the permits and other forms necessary you must apply for.
+All development permit applications must meet the zoning regulations of the property, such as land use, lot dimensions, lot area, etc. You are encouraged to submit your applications in person, where city staff can ensure that your submission is complete.

 During the development phase, everything needed to implement the project is arranged.
 Potential suppliers or subcontractors are brought in, a schedule is made, materials and tools are ordered, instructions are given to the personnel and so forth.
 This is when your vision and plans become reality.
 It is important to maintain communication with your team to continuously monitor and make adjustments as needed.
 Funders and key stakeholders should also be kept informed of the project’s status.